Queensland now has some of the most stringent water risk management requirements for hospitals and residential aged care facilities in Australia.

 The Public Health Act 2005 (the Act) has been recently amended to improve the management and control of water-related hazards in healthcare facilities.

-Overview of the new Requirements
+Overview of the New Legionella Reporting Requirements

 Who does this concern?